An Image-based Typology for Visualization: Terms and Related Work

 \subsection{The role of graphs in scientific communication}

-{ Though our approach to categorizing images differs from that of many textbooks, our method of studying them to evaluate scientific advances has been used before.
-Latour \cite{latour2012visualisation} presented graph features that make them essentially a pervasive form of visualization and a specialized vocabulary for transforming and analyzing data to represent scientific findings.
+{Even though our approach to categorizing images differs from that of many textbooks, our method of studying them to evaluate scientific advances has been used before.
+Latour~\cite{latour2012visualisation} presented graph features that make them essentially a pervasive form of visualization and a specialized vocabulary for transforming and analyzing data to represent scientific findings.
 The pervasiveness and centrality of scientific figures led Latour to conclude that scientists exhibit a ``graphical obsession'' and suggest that graphs distinguish scientific domains. }

-\tochange{In the visualization domain driven by images, Savva et al.~\cite{savva2011revision} and Battle et al.~\cite{battle2017position} examined SVG chart-based types in their work.
-The most distinct difference to our work is their focus on what designers draw (visual element) rather than what viewers see from the images or \et.} Our work is closely related to Borkin et al. \cite{borkin2013makes} and Li and Chen~\cite{li2018toward} who studied high-level visualization categories.
-Borkin et al.~\cite{borkin2013makes}, \eg, suggested a taxonomy of techniques that is a mix of encoding (area, bar, \dots), data (map and text), and analysis-focused (distribution) categories.
-They asked students to annotate 2,070 single-pane visualizations using their taxonomy and derived an annotated set of images.
-Our goal is to study the association of \et rather than data or tasks, where category members have many stimuli in common and differ from other categories by these \et. \tochange{For example, we coded \autoref{fig:typecomparisons}(a) as ``text'' and not as ``map''---even though ``map'' is a stimulus, the text distinguishes this representation from others.
-Also, the visual stimuli are more similar to each other within a category than they are compared to other categories.
-For example, lines in schematic views do not encode real data in \autoref{fig:typecomparisons}(b), and bars and points are both \et in \autoref{fig:typecomparisons}(c).
-These examples show that our \typename typology provides a smaller and more general way to organize and store visual designs, independent of the underlying techniques and data (as in \autoref{fig:typecomparisons}(c) and (d)).
-Similarly, Deng et al.~\cite{deng2020visimages} and Lu et al.~\cite{lu2024VAID} added data and technique labels. }
+Other image datasets~\cite{savva2011revision, battle2017position} are available, but they focus on what designers draw rather than what viewers should see.

+Instead, our work is closely related to Borkin et al.~\cite{borkin2013makes} and Li and Chen~\cite{li2018toward} who studied high-level visualization categories from large image datasets.
+Borkin et al.~\cite{borkin2013makes}, \eg, suggested a taxonomy of techniques.
+Theirs is a mix of encoding (area, bar, \dots), data (text), layout (circle), and analysis-focused (distribution) categories.
+Similarly, Deng et al.~\cite{deng2020visimages} and Lu et al.~\cite{lu2024VAID} added data and technique labels.

+In our categorization we instead attempted to separate data, techniques, and \et. \tochange{For example, we considered whether \et are more similar to each other within a category than they are compared to other categories.
+For example, lines in \autoref{fig:typecomparisons}(a) are a schematic view as they do not encode real data and bars and points are both \et in \autoref{fig:typecomparisons}(b).
+These examples show that our \typename typology provides an abstract, and a general way to organize and store visual designs, independent of the underlying techniques and data (as in \autoref{fig:typecomparisons}(b) and (c)). }